Back to Blog

 This short message can help reassure visitors that the action they performed on a landing page or website was successful.

 Another point to consider is this: some of the leads who land on your thank you page might be more qualified than you think.
-Many businesses have started adding calls to action (CTAs) to their thank you pages and have achieved conversion rates over 20%.
+Many businesses add calls to action (CTAs) to their thank you pages, and it is one of the easiest places to earn a second conversion from someone who has already said yes.
 So, don’t miss out on this opportunity to grow your business.

 What makes for a good thank you page?